Customize Static Analysis

 Consider the following directory structure for a large project:

-The analyzer will use file #1 to analyze the code in
+The analyzer uses file #1 to analyze the code in

 my_other_other_package, and file #2 to analyze the code in